-ID # Event Message Text

-281 Ready to Remove Air from RBC Bag

-Explanation.

-To remove air from the RBC bag, the pump is started and stopped using the Pump pad.

-Note: Removal of air should stap prior to PRCs leaving the PRC had
+ID # Event Message Text 281 Ready to Remove Air from RBC Bag Explanation: To remove air from the RBC bag, the pump is started and stopped using the Pump pad.
+To remove all from the RBC bag, the pump is started and stopped using the Fump pad.
+Note: Removal of air should stop prior to RBCs leaving the RBC bag.

-Note.
-Removal of all should stop phot to Rubes leaving the Rube bag.

 WARNING: This process may leave residual air in the RBC bag.
 Do not pressure infuse.
 May cause fatal infusion of air.

-Corrective Action:

-1. Hold the RBC bag with the blue line facing up.
+Corrective Action: 1.
+Hold the RBC bag with the blue line facing up.
 2. Touch and hold Pump to remove air from the reinfusion bag.
 3. Release Pump to stop the pump.

-283 USB Flash Drive Error

-Explanation.

-complete successfully but can be retried.

-Corrective Action:

-1. Verify the flash drive is inserted properly.
+283 USB Flash Drive Error Explanation: An error occurred while transferring data with the USB flash drive.
+The operation did not complete successfully but can be retried.
+Corrective Action: 1.
+Verify the flash drive is inserted properly.
 2. Touch Continue to continue.
 3. Retry the operation.
 If the problem persists, a different USB flash drive or service may be required.

-284 Data Transfer in Progress

-Explanation:

-The requested data transfer operation is in progress.

-Corrective Action:

-Wait for the operation to complete before removing the USB flash drive.
+284 Data Transfer in Progress Explanation: The requested data transfer operation is in progress.
+Corrective Action: Wait for the operation to complete before removing the USB flash drive.

 ID # Event Message Text

-285 Final Cycle
+285 Final Cycle Explanation:

 The reservoir has emptied and the procedure has ended.
 Please select a processing behavior for the last bowl.

 Corrective Action:

 Partial Bowl Wash - The system enters the Wash phase according to the Partial Bowl Wash parameter as defined in the protocol settings.
 After the preset wash volume, the system empties the bowl and purges the blue line before marking the procedure complete.
 Concentrate - The system concentrates the RBCs in the bowl by transferring washed RBCs from the RBC bag until it detects a full bowl.
 It then executes a wash cycle, empties the bowl to the product line, and purges the blue line before marking the procedure complete.
 End Procedure - Since the fluid in the bowl is not washed, the system returns the bowl contents to the red line and purges the blue line before marking the procedure complete.

 286 Purging Red Line Explanation:

 The device has detected the bowl is full of unwashed cells.
 The bowl contents are being purged to the reservoir.
 Purging will complete when air is detected from the bowl.

 Corrective Action:

 Wait for purging to complete.

-301 Operator Action Required Explanation: The bag line clamps must be set to continue Sequestration.
+301 Operator Action Required Explanation:

+The bag line clamps must be set to continue Sequestration.

+Corrective Action:

-Corrective Action: 1.
-Set the bag line clamps as follows: • OPEN the white air line clamp. • CLOSE the blue PRP line clamp. • CLOSE the yellow PPP line clamp.
+Set the bag line clamps as follows: OPEN the white air line clamp.
+CLOSE the blue PRP line clamp.
+CLOSE the yellow PPP line clamp.

 2. Agitate the blood bag.

 3. Touch Continue to fill the bowl.

 ID # Event Message Text

 302 Operator Action Required Explanation:

 The bag line clamps must be set to continue Sequestration.

 Corrective Action:

 Set the bag line clamps as follows: CLOSE the white air line clamp.
 CLOSE the blue PRP line clamp.
 OPEN the yellow PPP line clamp.

 2. Agitate the blood bag.

 3. Touch Continue to fill the bowl.

-303 Operator Action Required
+303 Operator Action Required Explanation:

 The bag line clamps must be set to continue Sequestration.

 Corrective Action:

 Set the bag line clamps as follows: CLOSE the white air line clamp.
 CLOSE the blue PRP line clamp.
 OPEN the yellow PPP line clamp.

 2. Touch Continue to collect PPP.

-304 Operator Action Required
+304 Operator Action Required Explanation:

 The bag line clamps must be set to continue Sequestration.

 Corrective Action:

 Set the bag line clamps as follows: CLOSE the white air line clamp.
 OPEN the blue PRP line clamp.
 CLOSE the yellow PPP line clamp.

 2. Touch Continue to collect PRP.